Unveiling the dark Universe with HI and EMBER-2: Results and Discussion

 We then apply this algorithm to the simulated and reconstructed dark matter maps and use the resulting structure catalogs in our further analysis. \\

-\textbf{Mass function, mass-size relation and HI fraction:} From the catalogs we compute the structure mass function (SMF) $\phi \equiv \mathrm{d}n / \mathrm{d} \lg M_{\rm dm}$, i.e. the number of identified structures as a function of their dark matter mass $M_{\rm dm}$.
-We show the result in Figure \ref{fig:hmf} for selected redshifts $z=6-0$.
-The comparison between simulated (black) and reconstructed (orange) maps shows that EMBER-2 emulates realistic number statistics of dark matter structures at all redshifts, especially for $\lg M_{\rm dm} \leq 12$.
-For more massive systems, the comparison becomes more difficult due to the lower number of present structures, and the statistic is mostly affected by Poisson noise.
-Figure \ref{fig:mass_size} shows the mass-size relation of identified structures.
-EMBER-2 shows excellent agreement with the simulation, for $\lg M_{\rm dm} \leq 13$, while the results suggest that EMBER-2 predicts slightly less compact structures in the very high mass end.
+\textbf{Mass function:} From the catalogs we compute the structure mass function (SMF) $\phi \equiv \mathrm{d}n / \mathrm{d} \lg M_{\rm dm}$, i.e. the number of identified structures as a function of their dark matter mass $M_{\rm dm}$ as shown in Figure \ref{fig:hmf}.
+The comparison between simulated and reconstructed maps shows that EMBER-2 reproduces realistic dark matter number statistics at all redshifts, particularly for $\lg M_{\rm dm} \leq 12$.\footnote{Unless otherwise stated, masses are in units of $\Msun$.} At higher masses, the comparison is limited by small-number statistics and Poisson noise. \\

-We also show the simulated and reconstructed HI mass fractions, $f_{\rm HI}$, of structures in Figure \ref{fig:f_HI}.
-The results for $f_{\rm HI}$ as a function of structure mass $M_{\rm dm}$ are excellent over the entire mass range, capturing the very HI deficient small structures, the sharp upturn and peak of $f_{\rm HI}$, and its subsequent decrease at higher masses for $z\leq2$.
-Furthermore, for all redshifts and mass regimes, EMBER-2 also accurately reconstructs the correct intrinsic scatter in $f_{\rm HI}$ over the entire dynamic range. \\
+\textbf{HI fraction and radial profiles:} Given the identified structures, we also compare simulated and reconstructed dark matter mass fractions in Figure \ref{fig:f_dm}.
+The results show that the median dark matter to HI ratios as a function $N_{\rm HI}$ are very well reconstructed over the entire mass range, capturing the very HI deficient small structures in the IGM and LLSs, as well as higher mass systems reaching into the DLA regime.
+Furthermore, for all redshifts and mass regimes, EMBER-2 also accurately reconstructs the correct intrinsic scatter over the entire dynamic range.
+In Figure \ref{fig:profiles}, we show the radial profiles of $\Sigma_{\rm dm} / \Sigma_{\rm HI}$ at fixed redshift $z=0$ as a function of radius for LLSs, sDLAs and DLAs.
+For all three $N_{\rm HI}$ bins, the reconstructed profiles are in very good agreement with the simulation.
+In fact, EMBER-2 reconstructs the correct median amplitude and slope, both in the inner and outer part of structures, while for larger radii, the profiles converge towards the ratio of dark matter to HI outside of structures, denoted as $\Omega_{\rm dm} / \Omega_{\rm HI, out}$. \\

-\textbf{Radial profiles:} We show the dark matter surface density profiles in Figure \ref{fig:profiles} for three selected mass bins.
-The reconstructed profiles of structures with $\lg M_{\rm dm} \leq 12.5$ are in good agreement with the simulation.
-In fact, EMBER-2 is capable of reconstructing the correct amplitudes and slopes both in the inner and outer part of structures.
-The largest deviation occurs in the very high mass end, $\lg M_{\rm dm} \geq 12.5$, where EMBER-2 systematically underestimates the amplitude, approximately by a factor of 2 at $z=0$, and predicts a too shallow density drop in the outer regions.
-We attribute this behavior to the small sample size in this mass regime. \\